 President, Jennings Health Group

-In 2007, Jennings retired from a nearly two-decade long career with Tenet Healthcare Corporation.
+Prior to joining WellStar, Jennings served in Vice Chairman and Chief Operating Officer roles with Tenet Healthcare Corporation.
 As Tenet's COO, he was responsible for operational oversight of Tenet's 69 core acute care hospitals and other facilities in 13 states.
-Prior to his role as COO, he served Tenet and its predecessors, National Medical Enterprises and American Medical International, as a hospital CEO and multi-region senior vice president.